 Plant Breeding, Genetics, and Biotechnology - Horticulture

-My interest in apples stems from the amazing diversity that they exhibit, as described perfectly by Michael Pollan above.
-This interest brought me back to Michigan State University's Department of Horticulture (BSc Plant Biology - MSU) where I could immerse myself in the investigation of the unique genetics of apple trees.
-I am currently in my third year (PhD) as a student in Steve van Nocker's developmental genetics laboratory.
+My interest in apples driven by the extensive and amazing diversity that exists.
+This interest in apples brought me back to Michigan State University's Department of Horticulture (BSc Plant Biology - MSU) where I could immerse myself in the investigation of the unique genetics of apple trees.
+I am currently in my fourth year (PhD) as a student in Steve van Nocker's developmental genetics laboratory.
 My current research endeavors are quite diverse and include the following key focus areas:

 - Genetic mechanism for floral initiation in apple